mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/docs.md

 sudo dpkg -i mender-client_master-1_armhf.deb
 ```

-After the installation wizard is completed, Mender is correctly set up on your
+After completing the installation wizard, Mender is correctly set up on your
-device and will automatically start in [managed
+device and automatically starts in [managed
 mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation).
 Your
 device is now ready to authenticate with the server and start receiving updates.

 ### Option 2: Unattended installation

-Alternatively, the package can be installed non-interactively,
+Alternatively, install the package non-interactively.
+This is suitable for
-suitable for scripts or other situations where no user
-input is desired.
+scripts or other situations where no user input is desired.

 The setup is different depending on your server configuration and the most
 common cases are shown below.
 Use `mender setup --help` to learn about all